New Year’s Eve with a loved one who has memory loss can feel a little different.

 Some of us have experienced a holiday where Mom or Dad seemed suddenly distant, disengaged, or even agitated.
 For you, maybe it was this year.

 Fireworks.
 Loud music.
 Drinking and dancing.
 These are some of the ways people celebrate the holidays.
 However, these common forms of celebrating can reveal some early signs of a loved one experiencing memory loss.
 Noise can create confusion and agitation in someone with dementia, and alcohol, a depressant, worsens cognitive impairment.
-In addition, how can someone celebrate the New Year when they’re not quite sure what day it is, or what year?
+In addition, how can someone celebrate New Year’s when memory loss has them not quite sure what day it is, or what year?

 Fortunately, with a little creativity and adaptive thinking, it’s possible to begin understanding and still celebrate New Year’s with a loved one experiencing memory loss.
 Or, even begin a family conversation about the need to transition a loved one to memory care.